BrandonKi/jcc/README.md

 ## Examples

 WIP, can currently handle a decent amount of stuff (functions, pointers, if/else, for, do/while, etc.).
+It even supports a decent amount of preprocessor features so far.

 Take a look in the tests directory or commit history for a fuller picture of how much is supported.

 ## Spec/Reference